abhi2718/Byldd-rn-google-signin/README.md

-# byldd-expo-google-signin
+# expo-byldd-google-signin

-This README provides a step-by-step guide to set up Google Sign-In for React Native projects using the **byldd-expo-google-signin** package.
+This README provides a step-by-step guide to set up Google Sign-In for React Native projects using the **expo-byldd-google-signin** package.

 ---